Financial-Times/origami/components/o3-form/README.md

 ### Checkbox

 A customizable and accessible checkbox input for selecting one or more items from a list, or turning an item on or off.
+Checkbox can also have a state of `indeterminate` and `o3-form` provides styling, for `indeterminate` state but this state can only be set using javaScript.
+Read more about [indeterminate state](https://css-tricks.com/indeterminate-checkboxes/).

-It can be used as plain HTML:
+Checkboxes can be used as plain HTML:

 ```html
 <form class="o3-form">